Erin Bell, Operations Director

 James Conley, Co-chair, is the Co-founder and Designer at Studio Folklore, a Chicago-based interior design firm.
 Prior to his role as a small business owner he served a decade as the Media Services Librarian for Loyola University Chicago.
 Including prior work for the University of Illinois at Chicago’s library system, James’ tenure in public, private, and academic libraries has spanned over 20 years.
 James also serves on the editorial board of Chicago’s own Video Game Art Reader (a peer-reviewed journal) and is a practicing visual artist.
 James has been a volunteer exhibit curator for the Gerber/Hart for the past 6 years.
 James is currently writing his first book on queer readings of popular cinema.

-Becky Chmielewski, Treasurer, is an administrator at the University of Chicago Laboratory Schools and a visual artist.
+Becky Chmielewski, Secretary, is an administrator at the University of Chicago Laboratory Schools and a visual artist.
 She recently received her MFA from Ohio University, where she researched and highlighted the LGBTQ history of Southeastern Ohio.
-She is passionate about our community’s history, and driven by a desire to share that history and build community resilience and visibility through the storytelling made possible by Gerber/Hart
+She is passionate about our community’s history, and driven by a desire to share that history and build community resilience and visibility through the storytelling made possible by Gerber/Hart.

-Johanna Russ is a Senior Archival Specialist at Chicago Public Library’s Special Collections where she helps to preserve Chicago’s history.
+Johanna Russ is the Unit Head of Special Collections at Chicago Public Library’s Harold Washington Library Center where she helps to preserve Chicago’s history.
 She previously worked at Wayne State University’s Walter P. Reuther Library, Archives of Labor and Urban Affairs, in Detroit.
 She is excited to bring her 15 years of library and archives experience to Gerber/Hart.
 She is especially inspired to preserve the LGBTQIA+ historical record by her children so they can see the broader context for their family.